gr3gor1/Scientific-Computing-with-Python/budget-app/README.md

 Total: 923.96
 ```

-In order to complete the project we also create a function that creates a chart such as the on given below :
+In order to complete the project there has to be a function that creates a chart such as the on given below :

 ```
 Percentage spent by category